 2008 - Excerpt from the film showing Princeton computer scientists Ariel J. Feldman and J. Alex Halderman successfully hacking a Diebold (now Dominion) electronic voting machine.
 They did this research as graduate students working with Princeton Professor Edward W. Felten.

 "Holler Back" is a fast-paced, insightful tour of the entrenched problems of U.S. elections and available solutions: from the twisted complexities of the electoral college to easily hackable voting equipment.
-It is available for download.

 The film takes place in the midst of the contentious 2004 presidential election, in America's heartland.
 Allentown Pennsylvania is a swing city in a swing state, that could literally change the outcome of the entire election.
 While election activists are going door to door to nail down every vote, the film centers around those who have decided not to participate in the election.